New England Grassroots Environment Fund: Grow Grant

-Funding uses: General Operating Expense, Training / Capacity Building, Applied Project / Program
+Funding uses: General Operating Expense, Training / Capacity Building, Project / Program

-Location of project: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Expand all
+Location of project: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Show all

-Location of residency: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Expand allView website Save Need help writing this grant?
+Location of residency: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Show allView website Save

 Grow grants are geared to established groups who are ready to expand the scope of their work.
 Grow groups often have 1+ year experience running community projects and are ready to take on (pieces of) local system strategy around their issue.
 Grants are intended to support community groups who represent the most exciting energy in the environmental movement that are not being reached by traditional funders.
 The Grassroots Fund interprets the word ‘environment’ broadly and will provide funding for a wide range of activities.
 Whole systems-thinking is critical to initiatives focused on making our environment better, healthier and more sustainable.